 Neville said the focus now is on recruiting more classmates and improving technique.
 For instance, he used to struggle with butterfly, a challenging stroke that requires a swimmer to swing both arms out of the water then pull straight down, all while pounding their legs in a dolphin-kick.
 Now, with some pointers from Karell, he said it’s his favorite stroke.
 “I really enjoy it now, once I’ve practiced it,” he said.

 The club plans on entering a few meets against junior-varsity teams in the spring.
-(Girls from Cross currently swim on a co-op team with East Haven.)
+(Girls from Cross currently swim on a co-op team with East Haven; Laura Rosado, an all-conference backstroke and butterfly swimmer who joined last year, just got an early acceptance to the Massachusetts Institute of Technology.)
 Next school year, Karell and Neville said, they’ll have a full season of varsity meets, challenging schools like West Haven, East Haven, North Haven and Notre Dame, who used to rent their pool for so many years.
 Eventually, Neville added, he hopes the younger boys might qualify for state championships.